LOCAL GOVERNMENT CODE

 SUBCHAPTER D. CORPORATE POWERS

 Sec.
 394.031.
-EXERCISE OF POWERS. (a) A housing finance corporation may exercise any powers incidental to or necessary for the performance of the powers prescribed by this subchapter and may exercise other powers necessary or appropriate to carry out the purposes for which the corporation is organized.
+EXERCISE OF POWERS; AREA OF OPERATION. (a) A housing finance corporation may exercise any powers incidental to or necessary for the performance of the powers prescribed by this subchapter and may exercise other powers necessary or appropriate to carry out the purposes for which the corporation is organized.

 (b) A housing finance corporation may exercise powers under this chapter by resolution of the board of directors.
 The resolution takes effect immediately on adoption.